DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

 \section{Introduction}

-Contextual bandits, where personalized decisions are made sequentially and simultaneously with data collection, are increasingly used to address important decision making problems where data is limited and expensive to collect, with applications in product recommendation \citep{li2010contextual}, revenue management \citep{kallus2016dynamic,qiang2016dynamic}, policymaking \citep{atheytrial}, and personalized medicine \citep{tewari2017ads}.
+Contextual bandits, where personalized decisions are made sequentially and simultaneously with data collection, are increasingly used to address important decision making problems where data is limited and expensive to collect, with applications in product recommendation \citep{li2011unbiased}, revenue management \citep{qiang2016dynamic}, policymaking \citep{atheytrial}, and personalized medicine \citep{tewari2017ads}.
 Bandit algorithms are also increasingly being considered in place of classic randomized trials in order to improve both learning and the outcomes for study participants \citep{villar2015multi,atheytrial}.

-But, in many cases decisions are not a one-and-done proposition and there is often a crucial opportunity to adapt to a unit's response to initial treatment, and the use of first-line and second-line therapies in the treatment of chronic conditions like diabetes, cancer, and depression are a crucial aspect of current practice.
+But, in many cases decisions are not a one-and-done proposition and there is often a crucial opportunity to adapt to a unit's response to initial treatment.
 Generally, a more conservative or more commonly effective treatment is often used at first, reverting to more intensive or more unique treatment if the patient's condition does not respond to the initial intervention or dialing treatment back if the condition is in remission. \Cref{fig: DTR}, for example, shows a personalized and adaptive treatment plan for the treatment of pediatric attention deficit hyperactivity disorder (ADHD) proposed by \citet{pelham2008evidence}.
-These adaptive treatment plans are called \emph{dynamic treatment regimes} \citep[DTRs;][]{chakraborty2013statistical,murphy2003optimal}.
-With the growing availability of rich individual-level data from, \eg, electronic health records \citep{bertsimas2017personalized} and online customer behavior \citep{kallus2016dynamic}, there is even more opportunity for DTRs to also further personalize to individual characteristics beyond a single disease progression measure.
+These adaptive treatment plans are called \emph{dynamic treatment regimes} \citep[DTRs;][]{murphy2003optimal}.
 Crucially, in DTRs, the initial treatment choice not only affects the initial outcome, but also a subject's features in future stages, which may further affect future decisions and outcomes.
 Therefore, successful learning of DTRs hinges on accurately learning both the outcome and the transition dynamics and their dependence on subject's features.